Homocysteine and cholesterol

 What is Homocysteine?

 Homocysteine is an intermediary amino acid, let me explain.
 Suppose you want to travel from London to Brighton but always end up half way in Crawley – you did not get where you wanted to.
-In the body Homocysteine has no useful functions other than it is a necessary intermediary between Cysteine and Methionine (analogy Crawley); which have important functions.
+In the body Homocysteine has no useful functions other than it is a necessary intermediary between Cysteine and Methionine; which have important functions.
 In some cases of nutritional or genetic deficiency the body is unable to convert cysteine to methionine, getting stuck at Homocysteine which has inflammatory effects particularly in the artery wall.
 Inflammation of the artery wall encourages plaque formation (plaques contain cholesterol), called arteriosclerosis, or hardening of the arteries.

 Signs of arteriosclerosis include angina, breathlessness on mild exertion and cramping pains in the calf muscles after mild exercise, which goes away quickly on resting.
 Arteriosclerosis increases the likelihood of stroke or heart attack by making more clots.
 Dementia is also linked to high Homocysteine levels.
 The conversion of Homocysteine into cysteine or methionine relies on enzyme pathways which are genetically determined- you are born with the tendency.
 This explains why heart and circulatory problems run in families.
 Research by Dr Bruce Ames published in 2001 in the Journal of Clinical Nutrition adds that the genetic tendency may in theory be overcome by taking extra vitamins and minerals.
-Genes may only account for a minor part of our health with lifestyle being much more important.
+Genes may only account for a part of our health with lifestyle also being important.
 It’s not what you’ve got it’s what you do with it that counts more.
 Studies of identical twins supports this statement.

 The key vitamins and minerals involved and some selected sources